ipython-contrib/jupyter_contrib_nbextensions/README.md

 `name` and `snippet` for the sub-menu items.
 In general, any menu object can have any of the following properties:

-  1. `name`: Text that appears in the menu
+  1. `name`: Text that appears in the menu.
+Note that this can include latex, as the menus are processed by MathJax after being loaded.
   2. `sub-menu`: An array of more menu items
   3. `snippet`: An array of strings turned into code when the menu item is clicked